Oven-roasted potatoes and onions are delightfully crispy and so very tasty. It’s an easy recipe, too: the oven does all the work!

 - 1/2 teaspoon paprika (smoked paprika is also good, and so is cumin)

-- In a large bowl, add the potatoes, onion slices, olive oil, salt, pepper, garlic powder and paprika.
-Use your clean hands to mix well.
+- In a large bowl, add the potatoes, onion rings, olive oil, kosher salt, black pepper, garlic powder, and paprika.

-- Transfer the mixture to a 13 X 9-inch baking dish, or an equivalent casserole dish.
+- Transfer the mixture to a 13 X 9-inch baking dish, or to an equivalent casserole dish.
+Your goal is to arrange them in a single layer to promote even roasting and browning.
+So use a baking dish large enough for that.